-Those with hypersomnia suffer from constant, recurrent episodes of extreme sleepiness.
+Those with hypersomnia suffer from constant, recurrent episodes of extreme sleepiness and symptoms of sleep deprivation.
 It can be caused by other disorders such as narcolepsy, obstructive sleep apnea, and the use of some types of medications.

 Hypersomnnia, or excessive daytime sleepiness (EDS), is usually a symptom of a condition.